Maximal Ideals in a Bicomplex Algebra and Bicomplex Gelfand-Mazur Theorem

-Bicomlex numbers are being studied for a long time.
-In the last several years, the theory of bicomplex numbers has enjoyed a renewed interest and bicomplex functional analysis have been studied in \cite{YY}, \cite{HH}, \cite{GG}, \cite{Hahn} and references therein.
-Due to the presence of zero divisiors in the ring $\mathbb {BC}$, there is a deep difference in several properties of bicomplex algebras and the algebra with complex scalars.
-For instance, the spectrum of a bounded operator on a Banach $\mathbb {BC}$-module is unbounded (see \cite [Corollary 3.11] {HH}).
-In this paper we also find some contrast and dissimilarities in the study of algebra with bicomplex scalars.\\\\ In this section we introduce the bicomplex numbers and summarizes a number of known results on the algebra of bicomplex numbers.
-The set of bicomplex numbers is defined as where $i$ and $j$ be two imaginary units such that $ ij=ji, \;i^2=j^2=-1$ and $\mathbb{C}(i)$ is the set of complex numbers with the imaginary unit $i$.
-The set $\mathbb{B}\mathbb{C}$ turns out to be a ring with respect to the sum and multiplication defined by\\ and thus it turns out to be a module over itself.
-In (1.1), if $z=x$ is real and $w=iy$ is a purely imaginary number with $ij=k$, then we obtain the set of hyperbolic numbers
+\begin{section} {Inroduction and Preliminaries} Bicomplex numbers are being studied for a long time.
+In the last several years, the theory of bicomplex numbers has enjoyed a renewed interest and bicomplex functional analysis have been studied in \cite{YY}, \cite{HH}, \cite{G_2G_2}, \cite{Hahn} and references therein.
+Due to the presence of zero divisors in the ring of bicomplex numbers, the theory of bicomplex analysis differs in many aspects from analysis of one complex variable.
+For instance, the spectrum of a bounded operator on a Banach $\mathbb {BC}$-module is unbounded (see, \cite [Corollary 3.11] {HH}).\\\\ In this section we summarize some basic properties of bicomplex numbers.
+The ring of bicomplex numbers is defined as follows: where $i$ and $j$ are two imaginary units such that $ ij=ji, \;i^2=j^2=-1$ and $\mathbb{C}(i)$ is the set of complex numbers with the imaginary unit $i$.
+In (1.1), if $z=x$ is real and $w=iy$ is a purely imaginary number with $ij=k$, then we obtain the ring of hyperbolic numbers